SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

 ## Additional steps
 Ultimately `ggplot` offers far more customization potential than IGV, making it more useful for making publication-ready figures.

 Because the `track.df` object imported by `ggcoverage::LoadTrackFile` is already `tidy` formatted, this makes it incredibly easy to augment and manipulate with `dplyr`.
 For instance, you can calculate coverage statistics across some or all samples, and plot that in addition to coverage by creating an additional new variable to facet by.
-You can also add other plots using [`cowplot`](https://cran.r-project.org/web/packages/cowplot/vignettes/introduction.html), such as expression profiles right next to coverage plots.
+You can also add other plots using [`cowplot`](https://cran.r-project.org/web/packages/cowplot/vignettes/introduction.html), such as expression profiles, right next to coverage plots.
 See a demonstration of these figures [here](https://academic.oup.com/view-large/figure/474290098/evae110f6.jpg).

 There are limits to `ggplot`, and there may be the need to touch up figures in other vector graphics software such as Adobe Illustrator or InkScape.